AaronAcerboni/planet.js/README.md

 ##Getting started##

-Currently planet.js can aggregate data and has a simple URL router setup.

-eg. `localhost:8888/[aggregationname]/[year]/[month]`

-When you think you are ready run `server.js`.
-Your console should log the currently active processes.

 `node server.js`

 - **Think about your testing location.** All require statements are written to look for `"/planet.js"`.
 So stick a `planet.js` directory in your root if you want to get up and running quickly.